ofauchon/go-perfsuite/README.md

 Loadwizard is an attempt to write my own load generator in Go.

-  * Design choices
+Design choices

-- Use Golang for the load generation engine
+- Use Golang for the load generator
 - Use Golang for performance scripts (go script built built as .so plugins)
 - Implement common basic injection features (RampUp, Rendezvous ...)
 - Send metrics and logs (InfluxDB, Graphite, Elk)

-  * Why Golang ?
+Why Golang ?

-It's a cool, fast, flexible & powerfull language, It was an evidence the core injection part of the project would use it.
+It's a cool, fast, flexible & powerfull language.
+It evident the core injection part of the project would be in go.
-After making  experiments with Lua and Js engine, I found out it would be more efficient and fast to write injection scripts in go, too.
+After making  experiments with LUA and JS engines, I found out it would be more efficient and fast to write injection scripts in go, too.

-I choosed the 'plugin' Go approach to decouplate the build of loadwizard, and the build of customs performance scripts.
+I choosed the 'GO plugin' approach to isolate loadwizard core and custom performance scripts

 # Quick start